Megumiiiiii/myQuickNotes/docs/src/id/kits/react/vite.md

   </CodeGroupItem>
 </CodeGroup>

-::: tip BERHASIL
+::: tip SUCCESS
-Sekarang Anda seharusnya memiliki Aplikasi React di Permaweb!
-Kerja bagus!
+You should now have a React Application on the Permaweb!
+Great Job!
 :::

-::: warning error
+::: error
-Jika Anda menerima kesalahan ini `Not enough funds to send data`, Anda harus mendanai beberapa AR ke wallet Anda, dan kemudian mencoba mendeploynya lagi.
+If you receive this error `Not enough funds to send data`, you have to fund some AR into your wallet, and then try to deploy it again.
 :::